Contactless check-in with Sine

 If you haven’t yet, now is the time to take that extra safety precaution when welcoming visitors or contractors onto your site.

-The cool thing about this is that it’s not as difficult as you might think.
+The cool thing about this is that going contactless is not as difficult as you might think.
 It’s all a matter of reducing the contact your visitors have with surfaces that everybody can touch, such as those filthy paper sign-in sheets.

 Keep your eyes glued to this article and find out how.